+This is perhaps one of the most difficult (and grayest areas) that comes up in attorney job searches.
 Thus, I'm not surprised at all that you are receiving conflicting advice.
-Many people feel strongly that you should volunteer this information, while many others feel strongly that you are under no obligation to voluntarily disclose it.
+Many people feel strongly that you should volunteer this information, while many others feel strongly that you are under no obligation to voluntarily disclose this information.
 I will explain some of the common arguments on both sides and then provide my personal opinion at the end.